 Why Should My Business Use Cancellation Fees?

-Cancellation fees are not unique to subscription-based services like gyms or rental businesses.
+Cancellation fees are not exclusive to subscription-based services such as gyms or rental businesses.
+They provide essential protection against short‑notice cancellations that can disrupt your cash flow and operational planning.

-But, if you’re going to implement cancellation fees, it’s important to do it right.
+Of course, if you’re going to implement cancellation fees, it’s important to do so correctly.

 How Can I Make Sure My Cancellation Fees Are Legal?

-The court can rule that contract terms are unfair if they:
+The court may deem contract terms unfair if they:

 • Cause an imbalance in the rights of either party,